-In the Winter 2021 the University of Windsor will join a growing number of post-secondary institutions that have recently become smoke-free.
-According to a report released by the Canadian Cancer Society (2018), more than 65 Canadian universities and colleges have become 100% smoke-free.
+In the Fall 2021 the University of Windsor will join a growing number of post-secondary institutions that have recently become smoke-free.
+According to a report released by the Canadian Cancer Society (2020), over 95 Canadian universities and colleges have become 100% smoke-free.
 Becoming a smoke-free campus (tobacco, cannabis and vaping) is part of the University’s ongoing efforts to foster a healthy and safe learning and working environment for all.

 The process to becoming a smoke-free campus provides the University an opportunity to enhance awareness about the health risks associated with tobacco use, cannabis use and vaping, and connect the campus community to resources.
 Being a smoke-free campus can make it easier for individuals to resist and/or quit smoking.

 The University understands that the move to become a smoke-free campus will be a significant change for some students, staff and faculty.
 Our goal during the transition is to inform, build awareness, enhance understanding and work together to create a healthier campus for all.
 Supports will be available to individuals who may wish to quit smoking as well as to those who may need help to cope with the change.